List of warlords and military cliques in the Warlord Era: Guominjun

 Also known as the Northwestern Army, it was formed from disgruntled Zhili clique officers during the Second Zhili–Fengtian War, through the Beijing Coup.

 Although originally sympathetic to the Kuomintang, it rebelled in the 1930 Central Plains War and was defeated.
 It was aligned to the Soviet Union.

 Ma clique

 The "Three Mas of the Northwest" or "Xibei San Ma" originated in the Kansu Braves militia formed during the Dungan revolt.
 All Ma Clique Generals were Hui Chinese Muslim Kuomintang members.
-The Ma Clique Fought against the Guominjun during the Central Plains War, and attempted to destroy the Xinjiang clique during the Kumul Rebellion but were defeated by Soviet Red Army intervention.
+The Ma Cliques Fought against the Guominjun during the Central Plains War and attempted to destroy the Xinjiang clique during the Kumul Rebellion but were defeated by Soviet Red Army intervention.

 Xinjiang clique

 Under Yang Zengxin, the clique organized the defence against the Soviet encroachment, but later closely affiliated with the Soviet Union.

 Manchu Restorationists

-In July 1917 a clique of generals and officials were able to conquer and occupy Beijing, temporarily restoring the deposed child emperor Puyi for a little over a week.
+In July 1917 a clique of generals and officials were able to conquer and occupy Beijing, temporarily restoring the deposed child emperor Puyi for 12 days.